 AbTeC Island is AbTeC’s headquarters in cyberspace, situated in the online 3D virtual world, Second Life.

 Activating AbTeC Island is an initiative to see what can happen if we open an Aboriginally determined location in cyberspace to the public.
-Every Friday from 2:30 PM ET to 4:30 PM ET, members of our team will log in and actively welcome visitors to AbTeC Island.
 We can show you around, help you to customize your avatar, or even teach you how to build a snowman in our virtual studio/classroom!

 2. Once your account is created, you’ll be sent to a webpage where you can choose your first avatar.
 Just as you need a body in this world, you will need an avatar to interact in the virtual world of Second Life.

 • Go to the drop-down menu ta the top of the window and select ‘World’ > ‘World map’ from the drop down menu; • Type “AbTeC” into the search bar and click ‘Find’; • Select AbTeC from the search results and click ‘Teleport.’

 Join AbTeC in supporting the Indigenous Game Devs community by lending a hand as they welcome anyone to add resources, update names, and correct misinformation on the “Indigneous people in video games” Wikipedia page.
 This community-led event has inspired AbTeC to create our own Discord channel where we will be offering help on how to edit Wikipedia, discuss game development with AbTeC Research Assistants, and chat with one another!
 Join AbTeC on Discord here.